September 19, 2017

 Plan sponsors are also required to disclose to CMS whether their prescription drug coverage is creditable.
 The disclosure must be made to CMS on an annual basis, or upon any change that affects whether the coverage is creditable.
 At a minimum, the CMS creditable coverage disclosure notice must be provided at the following times:

 Plan sponsors are required to provide the disclosure notice to CMS through completion of the disclosure form on the CMS Creditable Coverage Disclosure webpage.
 This is the sole method for compliance with the CMS disclosure requirement, unless a specific exception applies.

-For additional information, please contact your Burnham Benefits Consultant, Burnham Benefits at 949-833-2983, or firstname.lastname@example.org.
+For additional information, please contact your Burnham Benefits Consultant or Burnham Benefits at 949-833-2983 or firstname.lastname@example.org.

 Burnham Benefits does not engage in the practice of law and this publication should not be construed as the providing of legal advice or a legal opinion of any kind.
 The consulting advice we provide is intended solely to assist in assessing its compliance with the Patient Protection and Affordable Care Act and other applicable federal and state law requirements, and is based on Burnham Benefit’s interpretation of federal guidance in effect as of the date of this publication.
 To the best of our knowledge, the information provided herein, and assumptions relied on, are reasonable and accurate as of the date of this publication.
 Furthermore, to ensure compliance with IRS Circular 230, any tax advice contained in this publication is not intended to be used, and cannot be used, for purposes of (i) avoiding penalties imposed under the United States Internal Revenue Code or (ii) promoting, marketing or recommending to another person any tax-related matter.